ronosirio/snap-polarimetric/README.md

 with [processing Level 1C](https://earth.esa.int/web/sentinel/level-1-post-processing-algorithms) and **G**round **R**ange **D**etection (GRD) &mdash: geo-referenced.

-This block takes a Level 1C GRD file and brings it into a format ready for analysis.
-It is based on ESA's Sentinel Application Platform (SNAP).
-The applied processing steps are:

-* Value conversion to dB
-* Speckle filtering (using a median filter)
-* Creation of a land-sea mask
-* Format conversion to GeoTIFF
-* Apply terrain correction

 ### Inputs & outputs

 This block takes as input a Level 1C GRD file and brings it into a format ready